stevehalliwell/ulox/README.md

     print("Val '" + item + "' @ '" + i "' of " + count);
 }

-//user created data types are class, data, and system
+//user created data types are enum, class, data, and system

+//enums are named values, similar in intent and usage to c style languages enum Foo
+{
+    //each enum is a key and value, that value can be anything.
+    //  If no values are assigned they will auto increment from 0 up Bar = 7,
+    Baz = 8,
+}

+//data is the most straight forward, it is simply a named prototype for a collection of vars data Addresss
+{
+    number = 0, //as with other vars they can be given a starting value street,
+    state,
+    postcode,
+    country // data syntax is very tolerant, you can leave dangling commas or end with a ;
+}

+var anAddress = Address();
+anAddress.number = 7;

-//classes are the most flexible, data and system are more narrowly focused versions for class MyFoo
+//classes are the most feature rich.
+//  The order of elements declared within the class is enforced class MyFoo
 {
     // one more vars, must be declared first, any assigned values are calculated before init or returning the instance to the user